vuestorefront/storefront-api/docs/guide/modules/introduction.md

 ## Is there a way to extend the default modules?

-There is no explicit way to extend the existing module other than just creating a new module and using the composition (importing the elements you'd like to reuse) from the base/fallback module.
+There is no explicit way to extend the existing modules other than just creating a new module and using composition (importing the elements you'd like to reuse from the base/fallback module).